Rezwan192/Azure-SOC/README.md

 For the "BEFORE" metrics, all resources were originally deployed and exposed to the internet.
 The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources were deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint.
+For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation.
+An additional NSG was also added to the main subnet for layered security.
+All other resources were protected by their built-in firewalls as well as Private Endpoint.

 ## Attack Maps Before Hardening / Security Controls
 <img width="898" height="464" alt="(before)-windows-rdp-auth-fail" src="https://github.com/user-attachments/assets/2261c023-6c7b-432b-ae3e-c794a08a7b2f" />